Scrotum: Society and culture

 Common slang terms for the scrotum are ballsack, nutsack, and teabag.

 Some men will get a piercing on the skin of the scrotum, any of which is called a hafada (e.g., scrotal ladder).
 Side-to-side or front-to-back piercings that pass through the scrotum are known as transscrotal piercings.

 Scrotoplasty is a sex reassignment surgery that creates a scrotum for trans men using tissue from the labia majora, or a plastic surgery that repairs or reconstructs the scrotum.

 Cock and ball torture is a kink that may involve bringing pain to the scrotum.
 Beyond kink, a person (especially a man) may hit someone in the testicles as a gendered cultural practice known as sack tapping.
 This phenomenon is complex and contains many (often conflicting) meanings: it is used to both strengthen inclusive bonds and reinforce exclusive hierarchies, it is both humorous and violent, and both juvenile and present in male-dominated social spheres beyond those of adolescence.

 Other animals

-A scrotum is present in all boreoeutherian land mammals except hippopotamuses, rhinoceroses, hedgehogs, moles, pangolins, tapirs, and numerous families of bats and rodents.
+A scrotum is a synapomorphy of boreoeutherians.
 The anus is separated from the scrotum by the perineum in these mammals.
-The testicles remain in the body cavity in all other vertebrates, including cloacal animals.
+The testicles remain in the body cavity in all other vertebrates, including both the cloacal animals.

-Unlike placentals, some male marsupials have a scrotum that is anterior to the penis, which is not homologous to the scrotum of placentals, although there are several marsupial species without an external scrotum.
+It has been secondarially lost in hippopotamuses, rhinoceroses, hedgehogs, moles, pangolins, tapirs, numerous families of bats and rodents, the whales and dolphins, and seals.

-The scrotum is also absent in marine mammals, such as whales, dolphins, and seals, as well as in lineages of other land mammals, such as the afrotherians (elephants, aardvarks, etc.), xenarthrans (armadillos, anteaters, and sloths), and monotremes.
+Some male marsupials have a scrotum that is anterior to the penis, which is not homologous to the scrotum of placentals, although there are several marsupial species without an external scrotum.